Skip to main content

 Funding for living costs

-All eligible students who are ordinarily resident in Wales before starting their course at Cardiff University will have access to a maximum of £11,720 per year maintenance funding (if living away from their parental home) to help them meet their living costs.
+All eligible students who are ordinarily resident in Wales before starting their course at Cardiff University will have access to maintenance funding to help them meet their living costs.

-Maintenance support for a full-time undergraduate living away from home in 2023/24
+Support for a full-time undergraduate living away from home in 2024/25.

-If you will be living within the parental home while you study the total maintenance funding available is £9,950.
-The first £1,000 will still be available as a grant, irrespective of household income, and the remaining £8,095 will be available as either a maintenance grant, a maintenance loan or a combination of both, depending on the means test that will be carried out on household income details.
+For those who lived at home with parents in 24/25 while they studied the total maintenance funding available was £10,315.
+The first £1,000 was still available as a grant, irrespective of household income, and the remaining £9,315 was available as loan and/or grant depending on the means test that was carried out on household income details.

 Maintenance funding is paid directly to students, normally in three instalments; one at the start of each term.
 The first instalment is normally released to you within 3-5 working days after you have completed enrolment and collected your ID card.
 Therefore it is important to arrive at University with funding for at least two weeks available to you.